College of Engineering, Technology, and Architecture

 About the Major

 The Master of Science in Environmental Engineering program offers research-oriented coursework and an opportunity to study an area of interest as part of a graduate thesis.
 Through this program, you will feel prepared to advance in your engineering career.
 The program is also ideal for individuals who want to eventually pursue their PhD in an area within engineering.
 You will be ready to conduct research more analytically and purposefully for today’s industry.

 The following courses and requirements are recommended for those pursuing the Master of Science in Environmental Engineering program.
-See more in the course catalog.

 - M 515 | Methods of Applied Mathematics I

 - CE 615 | Graduate Thesis in Engineering

 - CE 525 | Hazardous Waste Management

 - CE 522 | Advanced Water Quality Engineering

 - CE 550 | Advanced Air Quality Engineering

 - CH 519 | Applied Environmental Chemistry